2600hz/docs-sysadmin/doc/carrier-numbers/kazoo-numberdoc.md

 `pvt_ported_in` - This property is used to track numbers that where created as a port in request.

-`pvt_created` - This is the timestamp that the number was created on, in gregorian seconds.
+`pvt_created` - This is the timestamp that the number was created on, in Gregorian seconds.

-`pvt_modified` - This is the timestamp that the number was lasted modified on, in gregorian seconds.
+`pvt_modified` - This is the timestamp that the number was lasted modified on, in Gregorian seconds.

-`pvt_db_name` - This is the url encoded database name that the number document is stored in.
+`pvt_db_name` - This is the URL encoded database name that the number document is stored in.

 ## Sub-Parameters